halannhile/nhi-chelsea-le-website/content/home/experience.md

   date_start = "2019-09-01"
   date_end = ""
   description = """
-  Responsibilities include:

-  * Liaise between MASS and corporate sponsors
+  * Liaised between more than 200 MASS members and 16 corporate sponsors.
-  * Negotiate sponsorship arrangements and raise funds for the operation of MASS
+  * Obtained two sponsorship upgrades and two new corporate sponsors for MASS in 2020.
-  * Provide the structure for and navigate the process of networking between members and sponsors
+  * Co-initiated and hosted the MASS Podcast Series – Day in the Life of an Actuary.

   """